X

 Load Forecasting and Scheduling for Smart Buildings

-The load forecasting plays a pivotal role for buildings’ energy management system to schedule and control loads effectively while maintaining the reliability, stability and quality of the utilized power within the buildings.
+The load forecasting plays a pivotal role for buildings’ energy management system to schedule, and control loads effectively while maintaining the reliability, stability and quality of the utilized power within the buildings.
 Our research focuses on exploring new methods based on data analytics, machine learning and artificial intelligence for forecasting and scheduling of residential loads.
-In particular, we are looking into data-driven machine learning based new approach to estimate the PV capacity based on predicted temperature, solar irradiance, humidity, heating degree days (HDD), cooling degree days (CDD), etc. Moreover, equation-based new prediction models for the loads are being implemented.
+We are particularly looking into data-driven machine learning based new approach to estimate the PV capacity based on predicted temperature, solar irradiance, humidity, heating degree days (HDD), cooling degree days (CDD), etc. Moreover, equation-based new prediction models for the loads are being implemented.

-Effects of Geomagnetic Induced Current (GIC) on Transformers
+Effects of Geomagnetically Induced Current (GIC) on Power Transformers

 Research Facilities